lockss/lockss-rtd-manual/docs/troubleshooting/k3s.rst

 ..
 COMMENT updated for alpha5

-In the RHEL 7 family of operating systems (CentOS 7, Scientific Linux 7...), you may receive the following error message:
+In the RHEL 7 family of operating systems (CentOS 7, EuroLinux 7, Scientific Linux 7...), you may receive the following error message:

 .. code-block:: text

-   RHEL7/CentOS7: User namespaces disabled; add 'user_namespace.enable=1' to boot command line
+   RHEL7/CentOS7: User namespaces disabled; add 'user_namespace.enable=1' to boot command line (fail)

 To resolve this issue [#fnusernamespaces]_: